Hey there, Standing on the Ledge.

 I do not think Standing on the Ledge is about blind leaps, reckless faith, or pretending consequences are not real.

-But I do think there is a trap that many of us fall into when we have been hurt, destabilized, or conditioned by uncertainty: we begin to confuse endless hesitation with intelligence.
+But I do think there is a trap many of us fall into when we have been hurt, destabilized, or conditioned by uncertainty: we begin to confuse endless hesitation with intelligence.

 That is where this quote has real value.

 Because there are moments when something in you already knows the next step.
 Not the whole staircase.
 Not the five-year plan.
 Just the next step.
 Apply for the job.
 Make the call.
 Send the email.
 Ask the question.
 Have the hard conversation.
-Put the piece of writing out there.
+Put the writing out there.
 Say yes.
 Say no. Move.

 And what keeps us from doing it is not always lack of information.
 Sometimes it is the discomfort of crossing from thought into action.